we’re community makers

+Linden Street Partners was established in 2013 to acquire, reposition, and develop real estate assets in the western and central United States.
+Our primary focus is the development of mixed-use, multi-family housing in the urban cores of cities with economic vitality and a demonstrated commitment to walkability and transit-oriented development.
 Linden Street seeks out markets with strong economic fundamentals, political and policy support, and a compelling growth story for urban housing in visible, walkable contexts.
 By partnering with motivated city officials and realizing the benefits of public incentives and infrastructure investments, Linden Street positions its projects to unlock the developing residential potential of downtown areas that in some cases have only recently emerged from long periods of under-investment.

-Through strong partnerships with local sources of equity and expertise -- including architectural, engineering, construction, and legal -- Linden Street is able to execute its strategy effectively in multiple under-competed, strong-fundamentals markets.
+Through strong partnerships with local sources of equity and expertise — including architectural, engineering, construction, and legal — Linden Street is able to execute its strategy effectively in multiple under-competed, strong-fundamentals markets.

 Scott formerly led West Coast acquisitions for JPI and Archstone, two major national-scale developers of apartments and mixed-use projects.
 Prior to these roles, he served as an investment advisor and commercial broker with O’Donnell Atkins, a boutique firm based in Newport Beach, California.
 Among his most prominent projects are the Platinum Triangle Apartments in Anaheim, the Sailhouse Lofts in Santa Monica, and the West Ocean Condominiums in Long Beach.
 Scott has also consulted on behalf of the U.S. Department of Justice and the Securities and Exchange Commission.
 He holds a BA in Philosophy from Stanford University and a Masters of Public Administration from Harvard University’s John F. Kennedy School of Government.